 There are no natural features or physical conditions that would restrict development of the proposed parcel.
-The discussion in Section 1 concluded that the proposed parcel is consistent with the development that is already occurring on the site which has been determined to be in accordance with City standards.
+The discussion in Section 1 concluded that the proposed parcel is consistent with the development that has already occurred on the site, which has been determined to be in accordance with City standards.